Chase & Status: 2015: London Bars EP

-While working on their fourth studio album, the duo began releasing a new grime or British hip hop track every week.
+While working on their fourth studio album, the duo began releasing a new grime or British hop-hop track every week.
 The four songs were released collectively as the London Bars EP on 4 December 2015.
 The project was also made available on limited 12" vinyl on Record Store Day 2016.
 All of the tracks from the EP received daytime and night-time airplay on BBC Radio 1Xtra as well as Kiss 100 during its urban specialist shows, although "Wha Gwarn?" featuring Bonkaz was pulled due to the rapper's past conviction and imprisonment for a sex offence, which he continues to deny.

 2016–2017: Tribe

 The duo released their fourth studio album Tribe on 18 August 2017, and featured collaborations with artists such as Craig David, Emeli Sandé, Shy FX and SOFT PLAY.
 The album featured much more drum and bass compared to their last album Brand New Machine, taking the band back to the sound which initially made them a commercial success, whilst still experimenting with other genres such as UK garage in the track "Reload" with Craig David and electronic rock in the track "Control" with British punk band Soft Play.